Make Calls To Support New Yorkers

 What you will need:

-• Access to a computer with video capability, a headset, keyboard, and a Chrome web browser.
+• Access to a computer, a headset, keyboard, and a Chrome web browser.

 How to register: